Samsung announces high-end Notebook 9 Pro hybrid, affordable Notebook Flash laptop

 Samsung kicks off each year by unveiling a range of laptops at the CES trade show.
-CES 2019, which officially started today, is no different.
-The South Korean electronics company added two new devices to its laptop offerings: the Notebook 9 Pro, a high-end laptop that doubles as a tablet, and the Notebook Flash, aimed at users with a smaller budget.
+CES 2019, which officially starts tomorrow, is no different.
+The South Korean electronics company today added two new devices to its laptop offerings: the Notebook 9 Pro, a high-end laptop that doubles as a tablet, and the Notebook Flash, aimed at users with a smaller budget.

 Notebook 9 Pro